Faydiamond/Angular/ecommerce/README.md

 ```

 ## CONSIDERATION
-- you should installed node in you laptop
+- you should installed node in your laptop
 - this project runs on the port 4209
 - http://localhost:4209